 Certificate

-A certificate of participation from UCT will be awarded to students who complete the course.
+A digital certificate of participation from UCT will be awarded to students who complete the course.

 How to sign up